 The annual conference now brings together the world’s most fascinating thinkers and doers, who are challenged to give the talk of their lives (in 18 minutes).

-This site makes the best talks and performances from TED and partners available to the world, for free.
+site makes the best talks and performances from TED and partners available to the world, for free.
 More than 400 TEDTalks are now available, with more added each week.
 All of the talks feature closed captions in English, and many feature subtitles in various languages.
-These videos are released under a Creative Commons license, so they can be freely shared and reposted.”
+These videos are released under a Creative Commons license, so they can be freely and reposted.”

 You might also be interested in The “Best” TED Talks (Well, Really, The Ones I Use With My Classes) and The Best Of “TED Talks On Education”